 What risks, exactly?
 Patients across the U.S. have filed IVC filter lawsuits after suffering severe harm due to complications from the device.
 Some of the most serious IVC filter dangers include:

 - Device failure

 These and other complications affect patients in so many ways.
 They cause pain severe enough to impact your daily routine.
-Getting the medical care you need to recover from one of these events can be exorbitantly costly.
+Getting medical care, you need to recover from one of these events can be exorbitantly costly.
 Not all of the damage is reversible.
 You may have to live with this injury for the rest of your life.
-These situations can develop into medical emergencies – and they could very well be life-threatening.
+These situations can develop into medical emergencies, and they could very well be life-threatening.

 When your doctor placed a filter inside your inferior vena cava, he or she intended for the device to stay there.
 Unfortunately, that’s not always what happens.

 Sometimes an IVC filter will become dislodged from the location where it was placed.
 This allows it to migrate, or move around, throughout your body.
 A migrating IVC filter can travel through the blood vessel or may even find its way to other veins and arteries.

 Of course, a migrating IVC filter isn’t going to do its job of catching blood clots and protecting you from a pulmonary embolism.
 However, it can also cause very serious problems.
 The device can get stuck elsewhere in your body, causing severe harm in the process.

 To remove an IVC filter that has migrated, you may need to undergo surgery.
 IVC filter removal surgery can be complicated or even impossible, especially if your filter has become embedded in the wall of a blood vessel or an internal organ.